-One of the City’s many traditions is that, within its boundaries, only the Sovereign takes precedence of the Lord Mayor.
-During his year in office the Lord Mayor hosts diverse visiting heads of state, heads of government and other foreign dignitaries on behalf of Her Majesty and HM Government.
+Within the City’s boundaries, only the Sovereign takes precedence.
+During his year in office the Lord Mayor hosts diverse visiting heads of state, heads of government and other foreign dignitaries on behalf of His Majesty and HM Government.

 The Lord Mayor works closely with the Mayor of London, Sadiq Khan, although they have distinct and separate responsibilities.

 In order to become Lord Mayor, one must be an Aldermanic Sheriff first.

 The Sheriffs support the Lord Mayor, they advise him on matters important to the City, help with hosting dinners for visiting dignitaries, and travel with him in his business visits.
 They also look after the Judges at the Old Bailey and make sure that the court's business runs smoothly.

 They are elected each year on Midsummer's day by the City livery companies.
 One must be an Alderman - the senior representative of one of the City's Wards, and another elected position - and both Sheriffs need to be members of a livery company.
 Their tenure is one year and runs from September to September.

 The Lord Mayor’s Appeal

 The Lord Mayor’s Appeal is an important part of the Lord Mayor’s role.
 It continues with its vision and ambition of creating, through four strategic pillars, A Better City for All by supporting charity partners and continuing thought leadership initiatives – Power of Inclusion, This is Me, She Can Be and City Giving Day.